-South Korea Announces Plan to Ban Their Dog Meat Industry — “Like a Dream Come True”
+South Korea Has Passed a Bill to Ban Their Dog Meat Industry · The Wildest

 The legislation aims to end the practice by 2027.
 Here’s what you can do to help right now.